getify/You-Dont-Know-JS/async & performance/apA.md

 **Note:** For the purposes of all code examples here, I will use the *asynquence* top-level identifier in global browser usage: `ASQ`.
 If you include and use *asynquence* through a module system (browser or server), you of course can define whichever symbol you prefer, and *asynquence* won't care!

-Many of the API methods discussed here are built into the core of *asynquence*, but others are provided through including the optional "contrib" plugins package.
-See the documentation for *asynquence* for whether a method is built-in or defined via plugin: http://github.com/getify/asynquence
+Many of the API methods discussed here are built into the core of *asynquence*, but others are provided through including the optional "contrib" plug-ins package.
+See the documentation for *asynquence* for whether a method is built in or defined via plug-in: http://github.com/getify/asynquence

 ### Steps

 If a function represents a normal step in the sequence, that function is invoked with the first parameter being the continuation callback, and any subsequent parameters being any messages passed on from the previous step.
 The step will not complete until the continuation callback is called.
 Once it's called, any arguments you pass to it will be sent along as messages to the next step in the sequence.

-To add an additional normal step to the sequence, call `then(..)` (which has essentially the exact same semantics as the `ASQ(..)` call).
+To add an additional normal step to the sequence, call `then(..)` (which has essentially the exact same semantics as the `ASQ(..)` call):

 ```js
 ASQ(